HERE'S OUR STORY:

 - The Santa Clara Agrihood

-Funds raised will help us continue our work and will go toward purchasing the land for environmental education, ecoliteracy, restoring nature in the city and teaching students how to grow food in cities that will help solve the climate crisis.
-We think it's important to have skin in the game as we work with our community partners to create a lasting ecological education and regenerative agriculture training farm in central San Jose.
-Watch Gavin Rust
+Funds raised will help us to pay our rent, and continue our work for environmental education, ecoliteracy, restoring nature in the city and teaching students how to grow food in cities that will help solve the climate crisis.

 Hester Farm, San Jose’s first Regenerative Organic Agriculture (ROA) teaching and research farm, is operated by college student interns and local area high school students fulfilling community service hours.